-Step 5: Enter Location Details.
-In the Campus(es) display, identify whether the project is a district or campus project.
-If the project is a district-wide project, leave the District-wide OR Select Campus radial button marked.
-If it the project is at a campus, select the Campus(es) from the Add Campus dropdown.
-The radial button will unmark automatically.
+Step 6: Enter Location Details.
+In the Campus(es) display identify whether the project is a district or campus project.
+For district-wide projects, leave the District-wide OR Select Campus button marked.
+For campus projects, select the Campus(es) from the Add Campus dropdown.
+Either button will unmark automatically if the opposite button is selected.